Beam-Connectivity/beam-connectivity.github.io/vacancies/2022-10-account-manager.md

 We have launched the Connected Vehicle as a Service (CVaaS) platform and deployed it to several lead customers.
 As Account Manager you be the interface between our product development team and our customers.
 You should have a deep interest in discussing highly technical concepts while building strong relationships with customers.

 In taking one of the first commercial roles at Beam Connectivity, you will play a key role in steering how we approach technology deployment with customers.
-You will contribute to building a commercial function to work alongside our great engineering team which is already receiving accolades from customers.
+You will contribute to building a commercial team, working alongside our fantastic engineers who are receiving accolades from customers.

 Learn more about us at: [https://beamconnectivity.com](https://beamconnectivity.com)